cdfoundation/toc/PROJECT_LIFECYCLE.md

 To graduate from Incubating status, a project must meet the Incubation stage criteria plus:

- * Have a defined governing body of at least 5 or more members (owners and core maintainers), of which no more than 1/3 is affiliated with the same employer.
-In the case there are 5 governing members, 2 may be from the same employer.
+ * Have a defined governing body which consists of members from at least 2 different companies.
  * Have a documented and publicly accessible description of the project's governance, decision-making, and release processes.
  * Have a healthy number of committers from at least two organizations.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.
  * Explicitly define a project governance and committer process.
 This is preferably laid out in a GOVERNANCE.md file and references a CONTRIBUTING.md and OWNERS.md file showing the current and emeritus committers.